Antique Identifier App

 An antique photo identifier is a mobile tool that compares your item’s image with visually similar objects, labels, maker’s marks, and cataloged examples.
 It helps turn “old vase” or “unknown chair” into better search terms such as style, material, period, pattern, or possible maker.

-Antiques are generally old collectible objects valued for age, craftsmanship, rarity, or historical interest; a useful overview is available at https://en.wikipedia.org/wiki/Antique.
-Visual identification helps when you have a photo but no name for the subject.
+Antiques are generally old collectible objects valued for age, craftsmanship, rarity, or historical interest; a useful overview is available at Wikipedia – Antique.
+Image recognition is useful when an old chair, vase, coin, or heirloom is in front of you but you do not know what type of antique it might be.
 For privacy, the mobile tool uses no image storage after analysis.

 The result should be treated as a research lead.
 A good match can narrow the field quickly, but age and authenticity still depend on details such as joinery, patina, casting seams, glaze, hallmarks, labels, and documented ownership.